Webhooks

 Webhook secret

-To validate that the webhook requests originate from CVAT, include a secret during the webhook creation process.
+To validate that webhook requests originate from CVAT, include a secret during the webhook creation process.
+This helps ensure the authenticity of incoming webhook requests.

-When a secret is provided for the webhook, CVAT includes an X-Signature-256 in the request header of the webhook.
+When a secret is provided, CVAT includes an X-Signature-256 header in the webhook request.
+This header contains a SHA256 hash of the request body, signed using the secret key.

-Here’s an example of a header value for a request with an empty body and secret = mykey:
+Here’s an example of the X-Signature-256 header for a request with an empty body and secret = mykey:

 X-Signature-256: e1b24265bf2e0b20c81837993b4f1415f7b68c503114d100a40601eca6a2745f

-Here is an example of how you can verify a webhook signature in your webhook receiver service:
+You can verify the webhook signature in your webhook receiver service using Python:

 # webhook_receiver.py